Curtainsider Double Deck - Pallet Network specification

 Find out what the optimum double deck height is

-How many pallets fit on a double deck?
+How many pallets fit on a double deck trailer?

 Find out exactly how many pallets you can fit onto your trailers

-Payload depends on gross vehicle weight limits, trailer design and bodywork options.
-Double decks are usually volume-limited rather than weight-limited, as their capacity is driven by pallet count more than mass.
+Payload is governed by plated weight limits, axle configuration and overall vehicle design.
+In many double deck operations, trailers are volume-limited rather than weight-limited, so usable capacity is often driven more by pallet count than by mass.

 Discover what governs payload weight and how much you can load